There's something about a cemetery. Something strangely alluring... A feeling that's just out of reach, can't-quite-put-your-finger-on-it.

 Highgate is the most well-known of London's 'Magnificent Seven' cemeteries, graveyards which were constructed around the 1830's in an effort to encourage burials on London's then-outskirts.
 Overcrowding in the central churchyards had at that time become a health concern, as well as impeding the construction of new buildings in what was a rapidly growing city.

-Today, classified as a Grade 1 Historic Parks and Gardens site, as well as officially designated a nature reserve that is lovingly maintained by the Friends of Highgate charity, it makes for a tranquil visit.
+Today, classified as a Grade 1 Historic Parks and Gardens site, as well as officially designated a nature reserve that is lovingly maintained by the Friends of Highgate charity, it makes for a tranquil space to amble around as well as visit some famous graves.

 The cemetery is also still in use as an active graveyard, and is one of the most prized burial locations in the capital.
-Even a modest plot in the East Cemetery will set you back a spine-chilling £20k or so; should you prefer to take a dirt nap alongside George Michael in the more fashionable West Side, it might cost you an arm and a leg.
+Even a modest plot in the East Cemetery will set you back a spine-chilling £20k or so; should you prefer to take a dirt nap alongside George Michael in the more fashionable West Side, expect to pay an arm and a leg.

 Highgate East Cemetery